VincentKobz/PyFram/README.md

 PyFram is a small implementation of WallFramAlpha with Python, Heroku and Django.

+## Get started:
+Go to https://pyfram.herokuapp.com/ and type your expression.

 ## Mathematical calculations:

 basic, function, normalize, percentage, cos, sin, arccos, arcsin